Sabzazar

-It is surrounded by areas like Allama Iqbal Town, Lalazaar Garden, and Awan Town.
+It is surrounded by areas like Allama Iqbal Town, Awan Town and Lalazaar Garden.

-This well-planned Lahore Development Authority housing scheme has good access to central Lahore and its outskirts.
+This Lahore Development Authority housing scheme has good access to central Lahore and its outskirts.
 The Main Boulevard – Sabzazar is a busy road home to a wide range of shops and restaurants.
 A main boulevard and a service road intersect at the center of the society.
-A 200 bed "THQ Sabzazar Hospital" is situated at G-Block.
+A 200-bed "THQ Sabzazar Hospital" is situated at G-Block.